mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 - knows there are bombs on her Trajectory
 - could have calculated or heard from Setre that Heiko would be where they land.
   - Setre would have to know trajectories, which her army isn't trained to do.
-  - Jes, Thimlu, or Melna would have to tell hae somehow.
+  - Žesse, Thimlu, or Melna would have to tell hae somehow.

 Tenets
 - Liffa does not have knowledge of Linyu, Setre.